mwvgroup/Pitt-Google-Broker/broker/iam/README.md

 ```

 Add two policy bindings; one for the user's Google account (e.g., Gmail address, used for console access, etc.) and one for the user's service account (used to make API calls).
-Note this needs to be done in conjunction with the developer's setup.
-The developer needs permissions (a role) bound to their Google account in order to create a service account, and the service account must exist before we can bind a role to it.

 ```bash
 gcloud projects add-iam-policy-binding "$GOOGLE_CLOUD_PROJECT" \